 b.
 Penalty: Class B misdemeanor: up to 180 days in prison, up to $2,000 fine, or both.

 c.
 Covered Officials: Anyone who participates in an official capacity.
 Includes a referee, umpire, and linesman. see Texas Penal Code § 22.01 (e-4) Assault. for more information and details.

 d.
 Covered events: Interscholastic, intercollegiate, or organized amateur or professional athletic competition.

-2. 365 Sports Complex is an organized amateur competition facility according to the Texas Penal Code § 22.01
+2. 365 Sports Complex and Fusion Soccer are organized amateur competition facilities according to the Texas Penal Code § 22.01

 1. Yellow Cards can be given by the referee for the following infractions:

 a.
 Serious or Intentional Foul (Restart Result = Direct Kick)

 b.
 Goalkeeper commits a hand ball violation outside the goalkeeper's area/ penalty area.

 c.
 Use of foul language after a verbal warning is given to the entire team.
 (Restart Result = Indirect Kick).